 - Failure to properly administer oxygen

-- Failure to research patient’s medical record
+- Failure to research a patient’s medical record

 - Harmful drug interactions